 All guidelines/protocols to mitigate the impact of COVID-19 will be with updates announced to the campus community as soon as any decision about a change in protocol is made.
 Reevaluation will be based on trends related to the number of positive COVID-19 cases, hospitalization trends, and vaccination rates in the Roanoke Valley region, as well as updated guidance from the CDC, the VDH, and the governor’s office.

-How will Hollins approach holidays and breaks this year?
+How is Hollins approaching holidays and breaks this year?

 The employee holiday schedule for 2021-22 is posted on my.hollins.

-Athletic teams are scheduled to participate in competitions this fall.
-Teams will follow all CDC, VDH, NCAA, and ODAC guidelines for athletic competition.
-Information regarding spectator attendance will be announced as soon as possible.
+Athletic teams are following all CDC, VDH, NCAA, and ODAC guidelines for competition.

 Will Hollins offer study abroad this year?